Mathew-Roberts/dot-files/README.md

 5. fzf (Optional) - This has made my terminal experience much better and I would highly recommend checking it out. https://github.com/junegunn/fzf

+6. Zoxide (Optional) - A better cd (change directory) terminal navigator.
+Zoxide keeps track of your most visited directories allowing you to navigate to them via only a partial match to the directory.

 ### Files

 These are some very simple dot-files.
 There are only 3 files in here which I find to be very important to my dev workflow - they are listed below.